tacotranslate/js-package/readme.md

 #### Bypassing TacoTranslate

-You can also implement your own handling of translations – only using TacoTranslate as a module.
-To do that, you’ll need to create and use your own client.
-Here’s an example
+You can also implement your own handling of translations (ie. _“roll your own”_) – only using TacoTranslate as a module.
+To do that, you’ll need to create and use a custom client.
+Here’s an example:

 ```jsx
 function getTranslations({locale, projectLocale, entries, origin}) {